 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company has cash balances primarily in large Canadian chartered banks, and both it's convertible debentures and promissory note payable have fixed rates of interest.
+The Company has cash balances primarily in large Canadian chartered banks, and it's convertible debenture, promissory note payable and loan payable have fixed rates of interest.
 The Company's current policy is to invest cash Canadian bank savings accounts with interest that varies at prime.